getreu/tp-note/docs/source/tpnote--manual.md

 lang:     en-GB
 ---

-Tp-Note is a note-taking-tool and a template system freely available for Windows, MacOS and Linux.
-Each note is stored in a file whose filename is synchronized with the note’s meta-data.
-Tp-Note’s main feature is to convert some input text - usually provided by the system’s clipboard - into a Markdown note file with a descriptive YAML header and a meaningful filename.
-To do so Tp-Note collects various information about its environment and the clipboard and stores them in variables.
+Tp-Note is a note-taking tool and a template system freely available for Windows, macOS, and Linux.
+Each note is stored in a file whose filename is synchronized with the note's meta-data.
+Tp-Note's main feature is to convert some input text—usually provided by the system's clipboard—into a Markdown note file with a descriptive YAML header and a meaningful filename.
+To do so, Tp-Note collects various information about its environment and the clipboard and stores them in variables.
 New notes are created by filling these variables in predefined and customizable templates.
-After creating a new note, TP-Note launches the system’s text editor and connects the default web browser to Tp-Note’s internal Markdown/RestructuredText renderer and web server.
+After creating a new note, TP-Note launches the system's text editor and connects the default web browser to Tp-Note's internal Markdown/RestructuredText renderer and web server.
 The viewer detects note file changes and updates the rendition accordingly.

-On Tue, 2023-12-19 at 12:58 +1100, Dev Rain wrote:_
+On Tue, 2023-12-19 at 12:58 +1100, Dev Rain wrote:

 > _Found Tp-Note awhile back and it has become part of my daily workflow, and
 > indeed part of my daily note-taking life.
 I wanted to extend my thanks; so